Ally-Financial/abc-doc/README.md

 # abc-doc
-Automated business process Capture and documentation with PII detection.
+Automated Business process Capture and DOCumentation with PII detection.